Santa Maria & San Luis Obispo Physical Child Custody Lawyer

 them is.
 While court generally try to maintain the child’s relationship

 with both parents, they can award sole custody to a parent if the other

 parent is in any way abusive or it does not serve the child’s best

 interests to award joint custody.
 In some cases all visits with one parent

 can be supervised by an appropriate third party.

-has been helping clients resolve disputes for years and can make the difference
+helping clients resolve disputes for years and can make the difference

 for your custody case.